 Late Change of Program Processing Fee

 Petition Fee $40 – For any petition submitted for changes involving the current term (add/drop a course after open registration).

 Petition Fee $90 – For any petition submitted for changes involving a previous term (retroactive withdrawal, grade disputes, etc.)

 Cross-Registration with Arts and Sciences

 Full-time School of Education students may cross-register for one Arts and Sciences course per term as part of their degree program with the approval of their academic advisor, provided the course does not duplicate a School of Education offering.
 Classes must be at the intermediate or advanced level (courses numbered 300 through 499).
 Arts and Sciences add requests must be signed by the student’s academic advisor and the Registrar.
 Part-time students are subject to the same regulations applicable to full-time students.

 Students with a past due balance on their University account are subject to dismissal from the University.
-The University will not release transcripts or a diploma until the past due balance is paid in full.
+The University will not release diplomas or process degree conferrals until the past due balance is paid in full.

 Students will not be permitted to preregister for the next term until the past due balance is paid in full.